Soul Calibur 2

 Exclusive to the home version are 3 characters not

-seen in the arcade version: Necrid, Assassin & Berserker.
+seen in arcades: Necrid, Assassin & Berserker.
 Necrid is an interesting but strange

-combatant (designed by Todd McFarlane), using moves from many different
+combatant (designed by Todd McFarlane of Spawn fame), using moves from many different

 characters.
 Assassin's moveset is based on Hwang's previous fighting style while